Social responsibility and environmental management

 - We aim to reduce the number of absent days per million working hours (i.e. accident severity rate) from 29 in 2019 to 25 in 2025.

-- All employees receive feedback based on their skills and performance.
-Together with their supervisors, they initiate appropriate measures to advance their development.
+- All employees receive feedback based on competencies and performance.
+Together with their managers, they initiate the right measures for their development.

 Syntegon takes responsibility in the social environment of its locations and encourages its employees to get involved socially.
 We support local projects in the areas of health, food supply, environment, education, and science, for example through donations.